Interplanetary spaceflight

-Interplanetary spaceflight or interplanetary travel is spaceflight (crewed or uncrewed) between bodies within a single planetary system.
-Spaceflights become interplanetary by accelerating spacecrafts beyond orbital speed, reaching escape velocity relative to Earth at 11.2 km/s, entering heliocentric orbit, possibly accelerating further, often by performing gravity assist flybys at Earth and other planets.
-Most of today's spaceflight remains Earth bound, with much less being interplanetary, all of which performed by uncrewed spacecrafts, and only just a few spaceflights having accelerated beyond, to system escape velocity, eventually performing interstellar spaceflight.
+Interplanetary spaceflight or interplanetary travel is spaceflight (crewed or uncrewed) between planets within a single planetary system.
+Spaceflights become interplanetary by accelerating spacecraft beyond orbital speed, reaching escape velocity relative to Earth at 11.2 km/s, entering heliocentric orbit, possibly accelerating further, often by performing gravity assist flybys at Earth and other planets.
+Most of today's spaceflight remains Earth bound, with much less being interplanetary, all of which performed by uncrewed spacecraft, and only just a few spaceflights having accelerated beyond, to system escape velocity, eventually performing interstellar spaceflight.

 Uncrewed space probes have flown to all the observed planets in the Solar System as well as to dwarf planets Pluto and Ceres, and several asteroids.
 Orbiters and landers return more information than fly-by missions.
 Crewed flights have landed on the Moon and have been planned, from time to time, for Mars, Venus and Mercury.
 While many scientists appreciate the knowledge value that uncrewed flights provide, the value of crewed missions is more controversial.
 Science fiction writers propose a number of benefits, including the mining of asteroids, access to solar power, and room for colonization in the event of an Earth catastrophe.

 A number of techniques have been developed to make interplanetary flights more economical.
 Advances in computing and theoretical science have already improved some techniques, while new proposals may lead to improvements in speed, fuel economy, and safety.
 Travel techniques must take into consideration the velocity changes necessary to travel from one body to another in the Solar System.
 For orbital flights, an additional adjustment must be made to match the orbital speed of the destination body.
 Other developments are designed to improve rocket launching and propulsion, as well as the use of non-traditional sources of energy.
 Using extraterrestrial resources for energy, oxygen, and water would reduce costs and improve life support systems.

 Any crewed interplanetary flight must include certain design requirements.
 Life support systems must be capable of supporting human lives for extended periods of time.
 Preventative measures are needed to reduce exposure to radiation and ensure optimum reliability.